John Brunt: Victoria Cross

 Brunt's division left Italy in March 1944, and was sent to Syria and Egypt to rest and retrain, before returning to Italy in July 1944.
 Having been promoted to temporary captain, Brunt was appointed second-in-command (2IC) of 'D' Company.
 By early December 1944, after being engaged in heavy fighting in the Gothic Line offensive, the battalion was operating near Ravenna, fighting German troops who were retreating north through Italy.
-On the night of 3 December, the battalion began their attack on the town of Faenza.
-By the evening of 6 December, they had taken the village of Ragazzina near Faenza, and after heavy fighting the 6th Lincolns established defensive positions in Faenza itself.
+On the night of 3 December, the battalion began their attack on the city of Faenza.
+By the evening of 6 December, they had taken the village of Ragazzina near Faenza, and after heavy fighting, the 6th Lincolns established defensive positions in Faenza itself.
 For his actions during the engagement, Brunt was awarded the Victoria Cross (VC).
 The full citation for the award appeared in a supplement to the London Gazette of 6 February 1945, reading:

 The next morning, having won the battle and the acclaim of his regiment, Captain Brunt was as eager to return to the offensive, keeping alert for more trouble as breakfast was being prepared for the men, their first meal in 48 hours.
 He was standing in the doorway of the platoon headquarters, having a mug of tea and chatting with friends, when a stray German mortar bomb landed at his feet, killing him outright.
 He had celebrated his 22nd birthday just four days before.

 John Brunt is buried at Faenza War Cemetery in Italy under a Commonwealth War Grave headstone; his VC was announced posthumously in February 1945.